“Breath is not invisible to those for whom breathing is difficult”

 It is a reminder for us to remember what it is to breathe.

-This project is supported by ACT (Art, Climate, Transition) through the Creative Europe programme of the European Union, the Foundation for Future London and City of London, and Arts Council England through Season for Change.
+This project was supported by ACT (Art, Climate, Transition) through the Creative Europe programme of the European Union, the Foundation for Future London and City of London, and Arts Council England through Season for Change.

 |10 September 2021||Immersion||Four locations across Tower Hamlets:||London|